Published in Criminal Law on May 5, 2022.

 If your violation shows a serious disregard for the court proceedings, the court will take that very seriously.

-For instance, if you are on probation for DUI, but are caught driving under the influence, the court is likely to regard this as an egregious offense because you are putting others at risk.
+For instance, if you are on probation for an OVWI, and you are caught driving under the influence again, the court is likely to regard this as an egregious offense because you are putting others at risk.

 A Prior Probation Violation